jshafto/app_academy_notes/w2_learning_obectives.md

 let counter2 = createCounter();
 console.log(counter2()); // => 1

-// okay but what if i set one function equal to the other?
+// if i set a new function equal to my existing counter
-// does it get the old one's internal state/closure?

-let counter3 = counter2;
+// the internal state is shared with the new function let counter3 = counter2;
-console.log(counter3()); //=>
+console.log(counter3());
-// so yeah i think this fundamentally speaks to the
-// i dunno - mutability of the functions?
-// functions are a reference? maybe this is connected?
-// when you pass a function around you are passing
-// around the whole closure
-// lmao
 ```
 - Define a method that references `this` on an object literal
    - when we use `this` in a method it refers to the object that the method is invoked on